research

 a list of my research output

-Abstract: This paper examines the impact of the shift to hybrid work on city structure.
+This paper examines the impact of the shift to hybrid work on city structure.
 Using a quantitative, static spatial model that accounts for agglomeration spillover effects on productivity and amenities, I analyse intra-city migration patterns, housing price changes, and welfare outcomes following an exogenous shift in work modality.
-Using a simplified, two-locations model of the city, I find that hybrid workers tend to relocate to suburbs, demand bigger floorspace to accommodate home offices, and push up prices in the suburbs.
-Both on-site and hybrid workers experience modest decline in welfare which suggests that the loss in productivity from remote work outweighs the benefits from reduced commuting costs.
-Moreover, ignoring agglomeration spillovers lead to predictions of exaggerated migration patterns within the city in contrast with observed data and a misleading conclusion that welfare improves across the board, overstating the welfare benefits of an increase in hybrid work arrangements.
+Simulating a simplified, two-location model of the city, I find that hybrid workers tend to relocate to suburbs, demand bigger floorspace to accommodate home offices, and push up prices in the suburbs.
+Both on-site and hybrid workers experience modest welfare declines, which suggests that the loss in productivity from remote work outweighs the benefits from reduced commuting costs.
+Moreover, ignoring agglomeration spillovers leads to predictions of exaggerated migration patterns within the city, in contrast with observed data, and to the misleading conclusion that welfare improves across the board.